ConwayTech-Dev/MyPolyPlus/README.md

 # MyPoly+

 A convenient and easy-to-use MyPoly client for Windows, Mac, and Linux.
+It's blazingly fast, bleeding edge, and can increase your productivity.

 # Download